pawarbi/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
-*(Last Updated October 2021)*
+*(Last Updated December 2021)*

 My name is Sandeep Pawar.
-I am a Data Science professional, currently working at [Cree Lighting](https://www.creelighting.com/) as Simulation & Data Analytics Engineer.
-I use engineering simulations, data analytics, Statistics, and Machine Learning to improve products and processes.
+I am a Data Science professional, currently working in Pharmacy Analytics team at [Humana](https://www.humana.com/) as Sr. Data Visualization Engineer.
+I use advanced data analytics, Statistics, Machine Learning to help improve health & well-being of our members.

+Prior to Humana, I worked at Cree Lighting as Data Analytics Engineer.
 My background is in Mechanical Engineering & Product Development.
 After graduating with an M.S in Mechanical Engineering, I worked as research engineer focused on using engineering simulation tools  ([Finite Element Analysis](https://en.wikipedia.org/wiki/Finite_element_method), [Computational Fluid Dynamics](https://www.simscale.com/docs/simwiki/cfd-computational-fluid-dynamics/what-is-cfd-computational-fluid-dynamics/)) to analyze products.
 I am co-inventor of 4 patents related to thermal management of lighting fixtures.
 For 10+ years, I worked in a cross-disciplinary team of engineers to analyze structural and thermal performance of industrial and semiconductor products.
 I used to design physical tests using [DOE](https://asq.org/quality-resources/design-of-experiments), gather data, analyze it, create simulation models and recommend design changes to the product engineers.
 Now as a Data Science professional, I do the same thing but with different tools and data.

 I pivoted to Data Science ~5 years ago (2016) after I helped solve a business challenge using Statistics and Data Analytics.
 It energized me so much that I pursued my second Master's in Engineering Management at Northwestern University with focus on Organizational Analytics.
 I learned how to use analytics to gain business insights.
 As an engineer I understand [System Dynamics](https://en.wikipedia.org/wiki/System_dynamics) , and hence focus on creating sustainable solutions rather than quick band-aid fixes.